 - 1 tsp olive oil

-- Peel the carrot, try to press down a bit so that they are thicker than a peel of carrot and then add to a bowl
+- Peel the carrot, try to press down a bit to make them thicker and then add to the bowl.

-- Add the olive oil and salt to the bowl and give it a toss
+- Add the olive oil to the bowl and give it a toss

-- Place the carrot strips on the baking tray, making sure that they are separate
+- Place the carrots on a baking tray, making sure that they are separate from eachother

 Reusable water bottle* (gifted)